dentzbar/embedding_ranking_research/README.md

-# Text Embedding Compression Research
+# Embedding Ranking Research

-This repository implements a research framework for text compression using BERT and OpenAI embeddings.
+This repository implements a research framework for vocabulary ranking using BERT and OpenAI embeddings.
 Given a reference word, it ranks the full vocabulary by cosine similarity and saves the results as hash tables for efficient lookup.

 ## 🎯 Project Overview

-The system creates vocabulary rankings based on semantic similarity to reference words, enabling analysis of text compression potential.
+The system creates vocabulary rankings based on semantic similarity to reference words, enabling analysis of word relationships and semantic structures.
 It supports both BERT and OpenAI embedding models and provides comprehensive analysis tools.

 ## 📁 Project Structure

 ```
-text_embedding_compression/
+embedding_ranking_research/
 ├── embedding_ranker.py      # Core classes for embedding-based ranking
 ├── run.py                   # Main script for generating rankings
 ├── utils.py                 # Utility functions for analysis